ayushdharmani/flightApp/README.md

 - RESTful API: Designed to serve flight data to the frontend, following REST principles for scalable and maintainable architecture.
 - Spring Mail Service: Integrated for sending email notifications, configured to work with SMTP servers for reliable email delivery.

+Our backend architecture comprises four robust Java-based APIs, designed to seamlessly integrate with the frontend via React and Axios:

+GET /api/flights: Retrieves comprehensive flight details, including unique identifiers, airline information, status, gate assignments, and scheduled times.
+POST /api/flights: Facilitates the addition of new flight entries to the system.
+PATCH /api/flights/update: Enables real-time updates to existing flight information.
+POST /api/customers: Manages customer data associated with specific flights, storing essential information such as name, email, and phone number.

+These APIs are built with a focus on efficiency and reliability, ensuring smooth data flow between the frontend and backend.
+The customer registration feature (API #4) is particularly noteworthy, as it enables targeted notifications.
+Customers are associated with specific flights, allowing for personalized status updates via SMS or email.
+This tailored approach enhances user experience by providing relevant, timely information to each traveler.

 ### Notification System:

 - Twilio API Integration: Implemented for SMS notifications, allowing real-time text message alerts to users' mobile devices.